top of page

 Adding an inlay to a wood project instantly separates it from the ordinary.
 A simple cutting board, box lid, or tabletop becomes custom.
 It becomes personal.
 And in many cases, it becomes higher value.

 Inlays aren’t complicated — but they do require the right tools, patience, and a clear process.
+Let’s break it down step by step.

 1. Start With the Right Tools

 Before you even design the inlay, take stock of what you already own.
+You can create inlays using:

 • A CNC machine (if you’re lucky enough to have one — it does most of the precision work for you)